nicoburniske/ProgrammingLanguages/10/Other/README.md

 The entry point for the program is in the class main.main.java

 The CPSUtils class contains the primops.
-The CPS conversion is in the pal package.
+The CPS conversion and the run function is in the pal package see class Toy.
 The parser is in the parser package.
-There is lefover code for the interpreter so that we could run tests that made sure the code still interpreted to the same result